amritperera/amritperera/README.md

 # Hey, I'm Amrit 👋

 I'm a data analyst  based in Houston, TX with 8 years of experience turning messy data into something useful.
-I currently work at Boeing supporting NASA's ISS software database — building ETL pipelines, automating reporting systems, and keeping data clean at a scale.
+I currently work at Boeing, where I support NASA's International Space Station software database — building ETL pipelines, automating reporting systems, and keeping data clean at a scale.

+My background is a bit unconventional (Economics degree, built my way into the data world), and I think that's made me a better analyst.
+I know how to ask the right business questions, not just write the queries.

 I'm building out this portfolio to show the work I do in a more visible way.
 Expect pipelines, SQL, dbt projects, and dashboards.